Lawyer for Bicycle Accident in Oakville, MO

-Because bicycle injuries often require extensive medical treatment and a lot of time off work, you need experienced and tenacious bicycle accident lawyers like those at Halvorsen Klote to make sure you receive full compensation for all of your damages, including pain and suffering.
-In the tragic case of the wrongful death of a loved one in the Oakville, MO area, we will stand by your side and help you find some form of peace and secure your future.
+Because of the high cost of dealing with a bicycle accident injury, you need experienced and tenacious bicycle accident lawyers like those at Halvorsen Klote to make sure you are compensated for every way in which the injury has affected your life.
+In the worst accidents, if you suffer the wrongful death of a family member in the Oakville, MO area, we will stand by your side and help you find some form of peace and secure your future.

-Who is Liable for My Bicycle Accident Injuries in Oakville, MO?
+Who Can I Hold Accountable for My Bicycle Accident Injuries in Oakville, MO?

 Car, truck and motorcycle drivers can often cause bicycle accidents by not respecting bicyclists' right to share the road.
-But bicyclists are allowed to enjoy the road the same as the driver of any passenger car, and if you are injured by a motorist the rules for liability in car accidents is no different than any other crash.
-For instance, if someone hits you because they were driving drunk, they would be at fault for your injuries.
+But the road is for everyone, and if a car, truck or motorcycle driver injures a bicyclists the rules for liability in car accidents is no different than any other crash.
+For example, if someone causes an accident because they were texting and driving, they would be responsible for your injuries in a civil claim.

-Both Illinois and Missouri have specific laws for how motorists are supposed to treat and look out for bicyclists, such as allowing them space in the street when bike lanes are not present.
-According to the legal practice of negligence per se, someone violates a state statute and injures someone else is liable as a matter of law.
-So if a driver breaks the law and injures you, your lawyer for bicycle accident will only have to prove that the accident caused your injuries, and you may be able to get a fair settlement quickly.
+Both Illinois and Missouri have rules of the road for how motorists are supposed to drive around bicyclists, such as allowing them space in the street when bike lanes are not present.
+Following the legal philosophy of negligence per se, someone is automatically liable for your injuries if they violate a state statute.
+So if a driver breaks the law and injures you, your lawyer for bicycle accident will be able to file a negligence per se claim, and the insurance company will likely be more motivated to offer a fair recovery.

 A Trucking or Other Commercial Company

 If you are injured by a truck driver, rideshare driver or other commercial driver, the employer may be partially liable.
-For example, if a trucking company hired an unqualified driver, they would be least partially liable for your injuries.
+For example, if a trucking company failed to perform a background check, they would be least partially liable for your injuries.

 What Are My Oakville, MO Bicycle Accident Injuries Worth?